graphhopper/graphhopper/docs/core/quickstart-from-source.md

 export JAVA_OPTIONS="-server -Xconcurrentio -Xmx15000m -Xms15000m"
 ```

-For [World-Wide-Road-Network](https://github.com/graphhopper/graphhopper/wiki/World-Wide-Road-Network) we have a separate wiki page.
+For [World-Wide-Road-Network](./world-wide.md) we have a separate information page.

 Important notes:
  * none-hierarchical graphs should be limited to a certain distance otherwise you'll require lots of RAM per request!
 See https://github.com/graphhopper/graphhopper/issues/104